DFL Foundation: Bundesliga moves

-Through its "Bundesliga moves" project, the DFL Foundation along with 24 Bundesliga and Bundesliga 2 clubs seek to connect stakeholders in social spaces such as disadvantaged urban areas and so lay the groundwork to help children grow up leading an active lifestyle.
+Through its "Bundesliga moves" project, the Bundesliga Foundation along with 24 Bundesliga and Bundesliga 2 clubs seek to connect stakeholders in social spaces such as disadvantaged urban areas and so lay the groundwork to help children grow up leading an active lifestyle.

 Football meets culture

 A combination of football, competence training and regular cultural activities: the inclusive education programme develops children’s language and social skills, hones their learning capacity and boosts their confidence.

 Classroom Stadium

-With an exciting combination of football and the special "Classroom Stadium", they raise awareness among children and young people for social issues and strengthen their democratic skills and awareness through everyday, youth-friendly formats.
+With a combination of football and the special "Classroom Stadium", they raise awareness among children and young people for social issues and strengthen their democratic skills and awareness through everyday, youth-friendly formats.

 Youth elite funding

 Through its youth elite funding, German professional football provides targeted support for the most promising Olympic, Paralympic and Deaflympic athletes via German Sports Aid.

 step kickt!

-Together with the fit4future foundation and in close collaboration with various professional clubs, the DFL Foundation launched the ‘step kickt!’ project designed to inspire school pupils to engage in more physical exercise and eat more healthily.
+Together with the fit4future foundation and in close collaboration with various professional clubs, the Bundesliga Foundation launched the ‘step kickt!’ project designed to inspire school pupils to engage in more physical exercise and eat more healthily.